-The teammates revealing cards should be direct across from one another physically on the table.
+The teammates revealing cards should be directly across from one another physically on the table.
 Once all the cards are flipped, you score points.

-If both players picked a card that has the same image and are ordered in the same spot so the cards are direct across from one another, a direct match, each direct match is worth three points.
+If both players picked a card that has the same image and is ordered in the same spot so the cards are directly across from one another, a direct match, each direct match is worth three points.

 Add your score together for the turn and move your marker counterclockwise around the board that many spaces.
 The new number you land on determines how many cards you pick that turn.